Lyra Rembrandt Polycolor Colored Pencils

 Now for the positives: blending is very simple and quite effective here.
 The larger sets come with two Lyra Splender blending pencils which do an acceptable job of blending colors.
 However, you may find you get better results by using a third-party blender or simply blending with the pencils themselves.

-Also, Lyra Rembrandt Polycolor Colored Pencils have a plenty thick core at 4mm but still manage to be a somewhat petite pencil overall, having a thinner outer shell than many other brands with similar lead thickness.
-This is great for those with smaller hands or for those that simply prefer holding a smaller pencil due to the increased hand control you may have.
+Also, Lyra Rembrandt Polycolor Colored Pencils have a thick core at 4mm but still manage to be a somewhat petite pencil overall, having a thinner outer shell than many other brands with similar lead thickness.
+This is great for those with smaller hands or for those who simply prefer holding a smaller pencil due to the increased hand control you may have.

 Packaging and Presentation – 3.5/5